sccn/sccn.github.io/tutorials/04_Import/Importing_Continuous_and_Epoched_Data.md

 Acquiring EEG data from within EEGLAB
 --------------------

 EEGLAB and LabStreamingLayer (LSL) are tightly tied as they both originated at the SCCN laboratory at UCSD.
-By installing the [*lsl_app_MatlabViewer*](https://github.com/labstreaminglayer/App-MATLABViewer/) extension, a menu item <span style="color: brown">File → Matlab LSL Viewer</span>, not only allows visualizing EEG LSL streams available on the network (Mac and Windows) but also to record them as EEGLAB .set data files.
+By installing the [*lsl_app_MATLABViewer*](https://github.com/labstreaminglayer/App-MATLABViewer/) extension, a menu item <span style="color: brown">File → MATLAB LSL Viewer</span>, not only allows visualizing EEG LSL streams available on the network (Mac and Windows) but also to record them as EEGLAB .set data files.
 Note that this extension only allows recording one stream at a time.
 To fuse streams, record data as XDF using the LabRecorder python application, and import the XDF file in EEGLAB using the Mobilab plugin.

 List of supported Data Formats
 --------------------